-I would also suggest a second rule.
+I would also suggest a second rule, "Hire Slow - Fire Fast".
 It is better to have a vacant position than it is to have the wrong candidate in the position.
-This is especially true for sales roles, where an inappropriate appointment can cause far more problems than a vacant territory.
+This is especially true for sales roles, where an inappropriate appointment can be incredibly costly and cause far more problems than a vacant territory.